Check valve: Lift-check valve

+In-line check valve

 An in-line check valve is a check valve similar to the lift check valve.
 However, this valve generally has a spring that will 'lift' when there is pressure on the upstream side of the valve.
 The pressure needed on the upstream side of the valve to overcome the spring tension is called the 'cracking pressure'.
 When the pressure going through the valve goes below the cracking pressure, the spring will close the valve to prevent back-flow in the process.

+Duckbill valve

 A duckbill valve is a check valve in which flow proceeds through a soft tube that protrudes into the downstream side.
 Back-pressure collapses this tube, cutting off flow.

-A pneumatic non-return valve.
+Pneumatic non-return valve

+Pneumatic non-return valves provide the ability to lock the valve, hence preventing flow in either direction.
+This may be used if for example a site with hazardous materials should be protected from flood water, however it is also important that the materials can't leak, for example during transfer between vessels.

+Reed valve

 A reed valve is a check valve formed by a flexible flat sheet that seals an orifice plate.
 The cracking pressure is very low, the moving part has low mass allowing rapid operation, the flow resistance is moderate, and the seal improves with back pressure.
 These are commonly found in two stroke internal combustion engines as the air intake valve for the crankcase volume and in air compressors as both intake and exhaust valves for the cylinder(s).
 Although reed valves are typically used for gasses rather than liquids, the Autotrol brand of water treatment control valves are designed as a set of reed valves taking advantage of the sealing characteristic, selectively forcing open some of the reeds to establish a flow path.

+Flow check

 A flow check is a check valve used in hydronic heating and cooling systems to prevent unwanted passive gravity flow.
-A flow check is a simple flow lifted gravity closed heavy metal stopper designed for low flow resistance, many decades of continuous service, and to self-clean the fine particulates commonly found in hydroninc systems from the sealing surfaces.
+A flow check is a simple flow lifted gravity closed heavy metal stopper designed for low flow resistance, many decades of continuous service, and to self-clean the fine particulates commonly found in hydronic systems from the sealing surfaces.
 To accomplish self cleaning, the stopper is typically not conical.
 A circular recess in a weight that fits over a matching narrow ridge at the rim of an orifice is a common design.
 The application inherently tolerates a modest reverse leakage rate, a perfect seal is not required.
 A flow check has an operating screw to allow the valve to be held open, the opposite of the control on a stop-check valve, as an aide for filling the system and for purging air from the system.